recenasu/Challenge-01/README.md

 ## Installation

-> To launch the webpage, open the browser and paste the following URL in the address bar: <INSERT URL>
+> To launch the webpage, open the browser and paste the following URL in the address bar: https://recenasu.github.io/Challenge-01/

 ## Usage